 - Muscle pain

 - Immune system boost

 Other serious illnesses effecting the immune system are also treated with glutamine supplements.
-People with HIV are often given glutamine as a way to slow or prevent weight loss.
 Glutamine has also shown benefits in treating people with ADHD, urinary disorders, and sickle cell anemia.